 The fair value measurement methods for major financial instruments measured at amortized cost are described below.
-Financial instruments whose fair values reasonably approximate their carrying amounts and those which are immaterial are excluded from the table below.
+Financial instruments whose carrying amounts reasonably approximate fair value and those that are immaterial are excluded from the table below.

 (i) Cash and cash equivalents, trade and other receivables, and trade and other payables